danielharrell/SumLect2015/Lost_Idea_LA.md

 and America's Promise*](https://www.aacu.org/leap), launched in 2005 by the Association of American Colleges and Universities.

-But what if these defenders have succeeded---in putting liberal education in peril?
+But what if the defenders have succeeded---by putting liberal education in peril?
 What if the threat to liberal education comes from within?
 This is my worry.
 Let the idea of a liberal art, for the moment, simply mean